ray-project/deltacat/README.md

 ```

 ### Core Concepts
-DeltaCAT can do much more than just append data to tables and read it back again.
+DeltaCAT can do much more than just add data to tables and read it back again.
 Expand the sections below to see examples of other core DeltaCAT concepts and APIs.

 <details>